 sequoiacpe.com | support@sequoiacpe.com | (800) 572-9675

-This course is designed to meet the specific ethics requirements for the state of Virginia for 2025.
-It covers a special segment developed specifically by the Virginia Board of Accountancy for 2025, a review of frequent tax scams as observed by the IRS, and the AICPA Code of Professional Conduct.
-Per the board regulations, this course must be completed no later than January 31, 2026.
+This course is designed to meet the specific ethics requirements for the state of Virginia for 2026.
+It covers a special segment developed specifically by the Virginia Board of Accountancy for 2026, an introduction to the study of ethics, the AICPA Code of Professional Conduct, and a review of frequent tax scams as observed by the IRS.
+Per the Board regulations, this course must be completed no later than Jan.
+31, 2027.
+No prerequisites.
+Course level: Basic.

 T-U